+Our guiding Bible verse: 'Let your light shine before others...'
+Matthew 5:16

 Our Christian values guide our relationships in and out of school.

-Friendship:

-'Encourage one another and build each other up.'
-1 Thessalonians 5.11

-Forgiveness:

-'Just as the Lord has forgiven you, so you must also forgive others.'
-Colossians 3.13 Respect:
+Friendship: 'Encourage one another and build each other up.'
+1 Thessalonians 5.11 Forgiveness: 'Just as the Lord has forgiven you, so you must also forgive others.'
+Colossians 3.13 Respect: 'Do unto others as you would have them do to you.'

-Respect:

-'Do unto others as you would have them do to you.'
 Matthew 7.12